ulule/makroud/README.md

 }
 ```

-Or for more complex statements, uses a [Loukoum](https://github.com/ulule/loukoum) `InsertBuilder` alongside the model.
+Or for more complex statements, use a [Loukoum](https://github.com/ulule/loukoum) `InsertBuilder` alongside the model.

 ```go
 import "github.com/ulule/loukoum"